-Cumulative Hours Earned: All hours of credit completed at Winthrop University with grades of A, B, C, D, or S; all accepted transferred credits and all credits by examination.
+Cumulative Hours Earned: All hours of credit completed at Winthrop University with grades of A(-), B(+/-), C(+/-), D(+/-), or S; all accepted transferred credits and all credits by examination.
 All courses are counted in the semester summary of the semester in which they are taken and in the cumulative summary.

-Quality Points: Semester Hours Earned times the value of the Grade: A=4, A=3.67, B=3.33, B=3, B=2.67, C+=2.33, C=2, C=1.67, D+=1.33, D=1, D=.67, F=0.
+Quality Points: Semester Hours Earned times the value of the Grade: A=4, A=3.67, etc. (See grading system above.)
 All courses are counted in the semester summary of the semester in which they have been taken and in the cumulative summary.